 Other treatments for allergies

-Depending on the kind of allergic reaction your child has, she might need other treatments.
+Depending on the kind of allergic reaction your child has, they might need other treatments.
 For example:

-- If your child has eczema, he might need corticosteroid ointments.
+- If your child has eczema, they might need corticosteroid ointments.

-- If your child has hay fever, she might need corticosteroid nose sprays.
+- If your child has hay fever, they might need corticosteroid nose sprays.

-- If your child has asthma, he might need an inhaler like Ventolin® or Asmol®.
+- If your child has asthma, they might need an inhaler like Ventolin or Asmol.

 Your doctor can also give your child an ASCIA (Australasian Society of Clinical Immunology and Allergy) action plan.
 The action plan usually includes important information on how to manage allergic reactions and which medications your child should use.

-Children who have persistent and troublesome allergies to insect stings, house dust mites and grass pollen might have immunotherapy to reduce their symptoms.
-Immunotherapy isn’t currently used for food allergies in Australia.
+Children who have persistent, troublesome and severe allergies to insect stings or bites, house dust mites and grass pollen might have immunotherapy to reduce their symptoms.
+Immunotherapy isn’t currently available for food allergies in Australia.

-If your child has a food or insect sting allergy, it’s especially important to maintain good control of her asthma.
+If your child has an allergy, it’s especially important to maintain good control of their asthma.
 If your child has a severe asthma attack, call an ambulance immediately.

 Treatment for anaphylaxis

-Children at significant risk of anaphylaxis are often prescribed adrenaline auto-injectors – for example, EpiPen®.
+Children at significant risk of anaphylaxis are often prescribed adrenaline injectors – for example, EpiPen or Anapen.

-If your child is prescribed an adrenaline auto-injector, it’s important that both you and your child learn how and when to use it.
-Your child’s adrenaline auto-injector should be easy to reach at all times.
-You can also teach others – family, friends, teachers and carers – how to use it.
+If your child is prescribed an adrenaline injector, it’s important that both you and your child learn how and when to use it.
+Your child’s adrenaline injector should be easy to reach at all times.
+You can also teach family, friends, teachers and carers how to use it.

-It’s also a good idea for your child to wear a medical bracelet to let other people know about his particular allergy.
+It’s also a good idea for your child to wear a medical bracelet to let other people know about your child’s particular allergy.